Lab 10: Pareto Fronts

 4. Run the first code cell — it will install any missing packages (may take 10-15 minutes the first time)

-Submission: You will render this notebook to PDF and submit the PDF to Canvas.
-See Section 7 for details.
+Submission: Render this notebook to PDF and submit the PDF to Canvas.
+See Section 5 for details.

-Run the cells in this section to load packages and define the model.
-You don’t need to modify any of this code — just run it and read the comments.
+Run the cells in this section to load packages and the dike model.
+You don’t need to modify any of this code — just run it.

 if !isfile("Manifest.toml")